Student Equipment

 • Memory (RAM):

-• We reccomend 16GB of RAM since this isn’t upgradable and can make a big difference to the lifespan of a computer.
+• We reccomend 16GB of RAM since this isn’t upgradable In Macs and can make a big difference to the lifespan of a computer.

 • Graphics